build-on-aws/content/posts/the-power-of-generative-ai-in-retail-industry/index.md

 ![Picture2](images/Picture2.png)

-### Scenario: Efficiently generate the advertising materials to increase sales
+### Scenario: Efficiently Generate the Advertising Materials to Increase Sales

 As a festival season approaches, marketing teams are always busy designing advertising campaigns for sales and special events.
 It requires a substantial effort to generate diverse advertising materials.
 Stable diffusion is a great tool for generating materials in seconds to craft your unique advertisements.